ovh/docs/pages/platform/metrics/protocol_overview/guide.en-gb.md

 > [!primary]
 >
-> Metrics is protocol agnostic, it means that you can push your data with OpenTSDB, and query it with Warp10 or vice versa.
+> Metrics is protocol agnostic, it means that you can push your data with OpenTSDB, and query it with Warp 10™ or vice versa.
 >
 > Metrics doesn't enforce you to a proprietary protocol.
 Instead, we believe the plurality of existing protocols from Open Source solutions can be used to achieve Pushing and Querying the platform.
 >